 That’s what custom labels are for.
 They allow you to differentiate amongst products that are categorized within the same bucket and to set bids accordingly.

 “I always jump on the opportunity to set custom labels for my clients,” says Sam.
-“It’s a simple, effective way to segment your catalogue and prioritize your heavy hitters.”
+“It’s a simple, effective way to segment your catalog and prioritize your heavy hitters.”

-Your product price is a required part of your feed, of course.
+Your product price is a required part of your Google Shopping feed, of course.
 Make sure to see what others are charging for the same products and price yours competitively.

-If you’re a reseller, you must include in your feed the brand of each product in your catalogue.
+If you’re a reseller, you must include in your feed the brand of each product in your catalog.

 If you sell apparel, you have to list attributes such as gender (male, female, unisex), color, size (small, medium, large, etc.), size type (regular, petite, maternity, etc.), age group, and size system (U.S., U.K., E.U., etc.).